HomeWhite Papers › Costing & Finance

 Side-by-side comparison

-• Cash flow is read off the bank balance, not a projection.
+• Cash flow is run off the bank balance, not a projection; ~82% of small-business failures are tied to poor cash management (Inc./U.S. Bank).

 Side-by-side comparison